Indications

 Clotrimazole is not for systemic administration; it is administered via oral/transmucosal lozenges (troches), either topically or intravaginally.
 Small quantities absorbed are metabolized in the liver and excreted in the bile.

-Intravaginal Route - roughly 5 to 10% of clotrimazole undergoes absorption following vaginal use.
-Therefore, fungicidal concentrations can persist in the vagina for up to 3 days after application.
+Roughly 5% to 10% of clotrimazole undergoes absorption following vaginal use.
+Fungicidal concentrations can persist in the vagina for up to 3 days after application.
+Monitor for any hypersensitivity or local irritation.

 Toxicity

 When clotrimazole is applied locally and topically, toxic effects such as pelvic cramps, hives, skin rash, occasional headache, itching, and irritation of the vulva and vagina may be observed.
-Stop the medication if there are any adverse effects.
+Therapy should be halted if there are any adverse effects.

 Enhancing Healthcare Team Outcomes

-With any atypical symptoms, careful evaluation and reassessment should take place before prescribing or dispensing clotrimazole.
-Vaginal candidal infections can co-exist with other sexually transmitted infections.
-Hence symptoms such as foul-smelling vaginal discharge, abdominal pain, or fever higher than 100 degrees F may indicate another vaginal infection or pelvic inflammatory disease.
+Careful evaluation and reassessment should occur before prescribing or dispensing clotrimazole with any atypical symptoms.
+Vaginal candidal infections can co-exist with other sexually transmitted diseases.
+Symptoms such as foul-smelling vaginal discharge, abdominal pain, or fever higher than 100 °F (37.8 °C) may indicate another vaginal infection or pelvic inflammatory disease.

 The clinician or the nurse practitioner should also counsel the patient on the importance of reading labels to understand the possible side effects and avoid drug-related toxicities due to overdosing.
 Pharmacists should also check for any associated drug interactions and inform the prescriber and the patient of any concerns.
-Clinicians, nurses, physician assistants, and pharmacists should cooperate with interprofessional team strategies to advance appropriate antifungal treatment, identify warning signs of serious illness, and improve health outcomes. [level 5]
+Healthcare providers should counsel patients on the proper use of clotrimazole for optimal efficacy and ensure patients understand how to self-monitor disease progress and when there needs to be follow-up.
+Clinicians, nurses, physician assistants, and pharmacists should cooperate with interprofessional team strategies to advance appropriate antifungal treatment, identify warning signs of serious illness, and improve health outcomes.

 References